chinguyen19/Bioinformatics-projects/Fibromyalgia-vs-ChronicPain_genomic-signature/README.md

 ![Figure 3: Some key enriched pathways in Fibromyalgia](https://github.com/chinguyen19/Bioinformatics-projects/blob/e3f88aebe0a6e604cc2ee737a2324085539aebc8/Fibromyalgia-vs-ChronicPain_genomic-signature/key_enrichedPathways.png)
 - **What are the genomic signatures through enriched biological pathways in Fibromyalgia?**
  Several enriched pathways, including those involved in energy metabolism, protein synthesis, stress responses, and neuroinflammation, provides valuable insights into the underlying mechanisms of FM, specifically related to fatigue, pain, and cognitive dysfunction.

+## Methods
+- **Differential expression analysis**
+  - Limma package in R was used on given FPKM-normalized counts
+  - Voom was apllied to improve the limitation of Limma's assumption -**Pathways analysis**
+  - Gene IDs were mappped to KEGG pathways using Entrez gene indentifiers
+  - Fisher's exact test was applied to identify pathways with a statiscally significantu6hb 56